DariaP07/mystery-bank/readme.md

 # README
+A copy of https://github.com/jakejarvis/kitboga-bank.
+Being used solely as a fake bank for a mystery narrative.
+Please support the original github and thank you!

+# ORIGINAL
 Here is the basic html structure for the bank i've been using.
 If you're interested in creating some alternative "themes" you can pull this and create a separate css file in a folder like this: /themes/<yourtheme>/template.css